If you’re looking for the best web hosting, you may already know one of the main rules of this business:

 Do you always put performance first?
 Or do you have no experience and want all kinds of customer support to guide you along the way?
 Maybe you need a learning platform to become a developer, therefore, you value tutorials and guides over anything else?

-Below, you can see our best web hosting test.
-It takes loads of variables from every single host we tested.
+Below, you can see a best web hosting quiz I put together with the help of a couple colleagues.
+It takes loads of variables from every single host that’s reviewed on this site.
 By answering questions about the project you’re making, you will see which companies offer the right package for your needs.

-On top of the choosing the hosting, by seeing the features it does and doesn’t offer, we also give them an overall score based on many performance-related metrics.
-In the 5 categories we evaluate, some of those may be more important to you than others.
+On top of the choosing the hosting, by seeing the features it does and doesn’t offer, I also give them an overall score based on many performance-related metrics.
+In the 5 evaluated categories, some of those may be more important to you than others.
 Each user is different, each hosting provider is different as well.

 But there’s a solid chance you are still uncertain as to what things are important to you.
-If that’s the case, we have some things you should consider before you buy.
+If that’s the case, I have some things you should consider before you buy.

 1. How many websites do you plan to have?